 • If you are replacing the window gasket (Part # AC-GGK), the new gasket will already have adhesive on one side.
 Remove the paper on the adhesive side and place the gasket around the outside edge of the glass, centered over the edge.
 Fold the gasket edges over on the glass, forming a "U" shape.

 3. Combustion Blower

-- The Combustion Blower Gasket (Part # PU-CBMG) should be replaced whenever you remove or clean the Combustion Blower assembly. - Remove the gasket with a putty knife, and install the new gasket by applying adhesive to the blower flange and installing the new gasket (instructions and adhesive are provided with the gasket).
+• The Combustion Blower Gasket (Part # PU-CBMG) should be inspected whenever you remove or clean the Combustion Blower, and replaced if necessary.

 4. Combustion Blower Motor